 Saturday, September 07, 2019 - Tuesday, June 30, 2020

-Brooklyn Historical Society public programs are made possible by the New York State Council of the Arts with the support of Governor Andrew Cuomo and the New York State Legislature; and, in part, by public funds from the New York Department of Cultural Affairs in partnership with the City Council.
+Brooklyn Historical Society programs are also made possible by the New York State Council of the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.